 We can incorporate additional flavours by using liquids other than water.
 Common uses for soaking dried fruit are in fruit loaves, hot cross and fruit buns:

 Creating a poolish or biga preferment with wholemeal flour is my preferred way to make a brown loaf.
 But for large grains found in home-milled flour and small artisan mills, a soaker is advantageous.
 Flour with large flakes benefits by softening with a soaker, otherwise, the flakes can be too sharp and actually pierce the developing gluten structure.

 Other recipes that use complex flours such as rye, bran, and spelt can follow the soaker process too.
 This method was introduced to me by Peter Reinhart in his fantastic book, The Bread Bakers Apprentice.
 You can get a copy by clicking the link below.

 See the latest price on Amazon

 Combine the grain with 80-100% of its weight in water.
 Give it a light mix, cover and leave to soak for 2 hours.

 A soaker is like the autolyse method.
-The difference is largely the end goal of the process.
-Where an autolyse develops gluten, a soaker improves the ingredients so they are more suitable for making bread.
+The difference is the end goal of the process.
+An autolyse develops gluten, making it extensible and strong, whereas a soaker improves the ingredients to make them more suitable for making bread.
 Other reasons include: